 Swimsuits made from 100% polyester last for a long time, but the seams and elastic wear out much faster than the swimsuit material.
 I cut up the material from old suits with worn-out elastic, and reused it to sew suits with new elastic.

 ARTIST STATEMENT (6/2017, B.A.
 Art Practice, Stanford):

 Due to its physical nature, water has the ability to reflect its surroundings through distortions.
 Through my art, I reflect my environment through the lens of my perspective.
 Reflective surfaces such as water question the representation of spaces by blending the surface reflection with the environment below.
 I aim to depict the feeling of existing in an underwater environment, submerged in an underwater world.
 I use drawing as a camera, to record details of my surroundings and give permanence to a moment by immortalizing an image.
-Starting with photography, I translate images into drawings and paintings by manipulating them and inserting my point-of-view.
-Toying with the idea of truthfulness of memory, I manipulate personal photographs.
-I focus on the notion of reflection, whether through reconsidering a memory or through questioning a depiction of space on a reflective surface.
+Starting with photography, I translate images into drawings and paintings.